SciML/NonlinearSolve.jl/lib/SimpleNonlinearSolve/README.md

   - `Broyden` and `Klement` have been renamed to `SimpleBroyden` and `SimpleKlement` to avoid conflicts with `NonlinearSolve.jl`'s `GeneralBroyden` and `GeneralKlement`, which will be renamed to `Broyden` and `Klement` in the future.
+  - `LBroyden` has been renamed to `SimpleLimitedMemoryBroyden` to make it consistent with `NonlinearSolve.jl`'s `LimitedMemoryBroyden`.